ale4710/vndspcpl/README.txt

 if you're using windows, the options can be added into start.bat. see the contents of start.bat file for an example.

 !! important !!
-the last options given will ALWAYS be interpreted as the novel path.
+the last option given will ALWAYS be interpreted as the novel path.

 the options are...